-In this tutorial, we are going to discuss about helm repository workflow.
-Within the workflow of charts we will come across this terminologies that is repositories and registries a lot.
+In this tutorial, we are going to discuss the helm repository workflow.
+Within the charts workflow, we will come across these terminologies that are repositories and registries a lot.

-Let us have a quick overview on what role it’s going to play and where it’s going to come into picture within the workflow of the chart.
+Let us have a quick overview of what role it’s going to play and where it will come into the picture within the workflow of the chart.

 Before getting into the details about the chart repositories, Let’s understand the workflow, assume I do have n number of charts.

-Already We discussed how to create the charts and various building blocks of the charts and using those building blocks assume I do have n number of charts and those charts needs to be kept in a centralized location.
-So that the other tools, like CI/CD tools or other developers can make use of it.
+Already We discussed how to create the charts and various building blocks of the charts and using those building blocks; assume I do have n number of charts, and those charts need to be kept in a centralized location.
+So that the other tools, like CI/CD tools or other developers, can make use of it.

 Registry is OCI compatible

 And that particular centralized location we call that as a repository or registry.
-Registry is OCI compatible That is Open Container and image standard registry.
+A registry is OCI compatible, That is, Open Container and image standard registry.
 And that’s what it’s going to be followed within the docker.

-I can manage the charts within the registry as well as I can have my own repository as well.
-The traditional way of doing is, using the repository and nowadays OCI registry is also supported.
+I can manage the charts within the registry and have my repository as well.
+The traditional way of doing it is, using the repository, and nowadays OCI registry is also supported.

-We are going to see the demo for both these options and once I do have the charts within the registry or repository, I can manage versions, maintain versions and pull whatever the version that is required and give permissions so all such control we can do.
+We are going to see the demo for both of these options.
+Once I have the charts within the registry or repository, I can manage chart versions, maintain chart versions, pull whatever the required chart version, and give permissions so all such control we can do.

-You can visualize registry or repository as a source control system where the charts will be managed within it and shared across the users.
-The CI/CD tool or development tool will come into picture where it can pull the chart it needs and deploy it into the Kubernetes cluster.
+You can visualize a registry or repository as a source control system where the charts will be managed and shared across the users.
+The CI/CD tool or development tool will come into the picture to pull the chart it needs and deploy it into the Kubernetes cluster.

 Along with that, we will see how to use the registry as well.
-For that I will be hosting a Docker registry and add the charts within it and make use of managing the versions within the registry as well.
+For that, I will be hosting a Docker registry, adding the charts within it, and managing the versions within the registry as well.